CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

 - Create a virtual Python environment for core component development
 - Create a virtual Python environment for service development (optional)
 - Create Run targets inside VSCode for all core components and other important scripts
-- Create Tasks inside VSCode for development using Docker-Compose
+- Create Tasks inside VSCode for development using Docker Compose
 - Setup our code formatting standards
 - Deploy a local Docker registry on port 32000